scenery-io/create-script/templates/default/README.md

 Some notes on the scripting environment in Cavalry:

 -   Every script has its own scope
+-   No native support for Ecmascript modules
 -   Javascript engine is [V8 9.0](https://v8.dev/blog/v8-release-90)
 -   Ecmascript version is ~[2020 (11.0)](https://262.ecma-international.org/11.0/)
--   No browser APIs other than [console](https://github.com/klustre/cavalry-types/types/browser.d.ts)
+-   No browser APIs other than [console](https://github.com/scenery-io/cavalry-types/types/browser.d.ts)
--   No native support for Ecmascript modules
--   Scripts can be encrypted to `.jsc` through [the editor](https://docs.cavalry.scenegroup.co/tech-info/scripting/script-uis/#introduction) and [the api](https://docs.cavalry.scenegroup.co/tech-info/scripting/api-module/#encrypttexttoencryptstring--string)
+-   Scripts can be encrypted to `.jsc` through the [JavaScript editor](https://docs.cavalry.scenegroup.co/user-interface/menus/window-menu/javascript-editor/) and the [API](https://docs.cavalry.scenegroup.co/tech-info/scripting/api-module/#encrypttexttoencryptstring--string)
+-   There's no debugger.
+Use [`console`](https://github.com/scenery-io/cavalry-types/types/browser.d.ts) logging instead.

 ## Development